Senior School at Monterey Secondary College covers Year 10-12.

 - The VCE and VCAL programs are a minimum of two years of study and it is beneficial for some subjects to be taken across both years.
-For example, Physics Units 1 and 2 should be completed prior to completing Units 3 and 4.

 - Students should aim for a balanced course load across each year level.
 Subjects should be chosen for pre-requisite requirements but also for enjoyment.